btadev/football-auto-fanpage/README.md

 ### Framework and Libraries ###

-* jQuery
--For client-side scripting
+* jQuery > For client-side scripting

-* Bootstrap and Semantic UI
+* Bootstrap and Semantic UI > For CSS styling
--For CSS styling

-* Font Awesome
+* Font Awesome > For Awesome title
--For Awesome title

-* Node.js
--Our Server-side environment
+* Node.js > Our Server-side environment

 ### APIs ###

-* Football Data (api.football-data.org)
--Five different APIs from this.
+* Football Data (api.football-data.org) > Five different APIs from this.
 Data about:

 1. All available football competitions

 2. Each competition

 3. Each team

 4. Players in each team

 5. Fixtures and results of team

-* Google Maps API
--To put player nationalities marker (plus clustering close markers).
+* Google Maps API > To put player nationalities marker (plus clustering close markers).

-* Google Custom Search API
--To search 1st image of football club background for each club automatically.
+* Google Custom Search API > To search 1st image of football club background for each club automatically.

 ### Known Bugs ###